rcmolina/MaxDuino/README.md

 # maxduino

 https://www.va-de-retro.com/foros/viewtopic.php?t=5541&start=9999
+* V1.65 Code rearrangement for esasier pinout modification.
+Support for the new Maple miniduino (STM32) from Antonio Villena.
 * V1.64 Thinary PCB support (cheap arduino nano every).
 Many thanks to Ricky El-Qasem for his help and his perseverance for this to work !!
 * V1.63 New Logos.
 Fixed side-effect on MSX cas when implementing Oric native tap files loading.
 * V1.62 aka "Marble".
 New StandardFont (8x8) pack.
 DoubleFont (8x16) support.
 Improved speed loading in oled marble mode (XY2force) @alferboy.
 MenuBLK2A option in userconfig, no dependencies from UEF (@merlinkv).